SOC 2 Type I AttestedSundial is SOC 2 Type I attested.

 4.1 System Components

-• Chrome Extension Frontend: Injects scripts into Google Calendar and Gmail only upon explicit user interaction.
+• Chrome Extension Frontend: Injects scripts into Google Calendar only upon explicit user interaction.

-• Google Calendar API: Used exclusively for Bulk Delete Calendar Holds.
+• Google Calendar Events API: Used for features that interact with events (Bulk Create/Delete Holds, Calendar Audit).

 • No Proprietary Backend: Relies on Google Cloud infrastructure.